HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 File(pathname: String) can be used for creation of both directories and files.

 ## 12.29 ##
-The file class is not intended for I/O. Creation of a File object will not create a file on the disk.
+The file class is not intended for I/O.

+Creation of a File object does mean that a file will be created on the disk.